Brain Health Pillar 1 - Sleep

 Enhances Mood and Sleep Quality

-The Connection between body and brain
+The Connection between body and brain!

 Physical activity can lead to improvements in mood through the release of endorphins and other mood-enhancing chemicals.
 It can also help regulate circadian rhythms, leading to better sleep quality.
 A consistent exercise routine can reduce symptoms of insomnia and other sleep disorders.